top of page

 Psychosocial Hazards

-What is a Trauma Response Plan and Why You Need One
+What is a Trauma Response Plan?

 In the same way a business prepares for physical emergencies with fire evacuation drills or first aid kits, it must also prepare for psychological emergencies.
 A Trauma Response Plan (TRP) is the psychosocial equivalent of an incident response plan – and increasingly, it’s becoming a legislative and moral necessity.